Emergency Roofing Services ➢

 Vinyl siding is made from polyvinyl chloride (PVC), making it more lightweight than other siding materials but is less durable than Hardie board.
 Vinyl can be easily scratched or dented during installation or repair work, however, it can be painted over easily if desired.

-Hardie Board vs. Vinyl
+Hardie board vs. Vinyl

 What Are The Pros And Cons of Hardie Board Siding?